 Registration is free and you only need to do it once.
-To apply to register for home schooling you need to submit:
+There are four steps to registration :

 Assessing your application

-In most cases, we assess applications within 10 days.
+We assess applications as quickly as possible.
 However, some applications may take up to 28 days for us to assess after receiving a complete application.

 If your application is incomplete, we will ask you to provide more information.
 The 28-day assessment period starts when we receive a complete application.